Factbox: What's in the $2.2 trillion U.S. coronavirus rescue package

 Businesses owned by President Donald Trump, other administration officials or Congress members, or their family members, would not be eligible for assistance.

-Loans are set aside for airlines, air cargo carriers, airline contractors and “businesses important to maintaining national security,” widely understood to be Boeing Co (BA.N).
+Loans are set aside for airlines, air cargo carriers, airline contractors and “businesses important to maintaining national security,” widely understood to be Boeing Co.

 Total cost: $504 billion